|

 9 July 2009

-This picture was taken of the cattle just after moving
+This picture was taken of the cattle just

-when you open the gate and invite them to fresh grass.
-We are proud of our
+open the gate and invite them to fresh grass.
+We are proud of our green grass this summer, much

-green grass this summer, much more fortunate than folks in South Texas.
+more fortunate than folks in South Texas.

 |